DataDog/datadog-ci/src/commands/elf-symbols/README.md

 **Warning:** The `elf-symbols upload` command is in beta.
 It requires you to set `DD_BETA_COMMANDS_ENABLED=1`.

-This command will upload debug info from Elf files to Datadog in order to symbolize your application's profiles.
+This command will upload debug info from Elf files to Datadog in order to symbolicate your application's profiles.

 Run the following command to upload all the necessary files: